databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/60-optimize-table.md

 title: OPTIMIZE TABLE
 ---

-Optimize the give table, by compacting data, purging historical data.
+Optimize the given table, by compacting data, and purging historical data.

 ## Syntax